DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-12-10-the-lifecycle-of-entity's-state-in-hibernate.md

 Before jumping directly into the lifecycle of the entity's state in Hibernate, we need to be aware of some concepts's definition.
 1. EntityManagerFactory

     It is a factory class of EntityManager.
 It is used to create multiple instances of EntityManager class.
 It's a heavy-weight, and thread-safe object.

-Creating the EntityManagerFactory is an expensive operatioin, so to improve the performance, we can cache the instance.
+    Creating the EntityManagerFactory is an expensive operation, so to improve the performance, we can cache the instance.

+    Each EntityManagerFactory maintains a metadata cache, object state cache, EntityManger pool, connection pool, ...
+If we don't need to use EntityManagerFactory, close it to free resources.
+Once an EntityManagerFactory has been closed, all its entity managers are considered to be in the closed state.
+While there are some active transactions working, calling EntityManagerFactory.close() method will throw an IllegalStateException exception.

     If we need to access multiple databases, we must configure one EntityManagerFactory per a database.